November

 Ralph,

-I still tune in just to see how the hometown
+Saw your latest column… I still tune in just to see how the hometown crew is doing.

-sure you wont want to hear this, but this is NOT a terrorist attack.
+I must take issue with the Fort Hood attacks you brought up.
+I’m sure you won’t want to hear this, but this is NOT a terrorist attack.

 Jeff